shahm888/Online-Banking-System/README.md

 # OnlineBankingSystem
 Online banking Service Project

 What services are being provided?
 Ans: In Online banking service, it provides services like login, create new users, Perform banking chores like Deposit, transfer and view transfer summary.

-Who are the intended users for your project?
+Who are the intended users for this project?
 Ans: Users for this project are anyone who wants to use banking services like deposit money and transfer fund to another account & watch overall transfer performed.

-What URLs will a user start with to use your application?
+What URLs will a user start with to use this provided application?
 Ans: http://localhost:8080/onlinebankingsystem/login.jsp
-What are your database tables?

 Ans: There are 4 tables used here:
 Login: (username, password) – this will store the login details of the customers.
 Customer: (Account No., Name, Address, Phone No., Date of Birth, Email, SSN, username)